Published on December 2, 2025

 Once you have an idea of which Medigap plan letter might be right for you, it’s time to find the specific policy that fits your budget.
 The process might seem complicated, but it really comes down to a few straightforward steps.
 Think of it as a research project where the goal is to find the best value for your healthcare needs.
 By being methodical, you can feel confident in your final choice.
 Here’s how you can find and compare the Medigap plans available to you in Texas.

-Use Medicare.gov’s Plan Finder
+How to Use the Medicare.gov Plan Finder

 A great starting point is the official Medicare Plan Finder tool on Medicare.gov.
 Because this is the government’s resource, you can trust the information is accurate and unbiased.
 You can enter your zip code to see which Medigap policies are sold in your area and get a list of the insurance companies that offer them.
 The tool allows you to filter plans and see some basic premium information, giving you a general sense of your options before you start digging into the details.
 Think of it as creating your initial shopping list.
 It gives you a solid, reliable foundation for the next step of your search.

-Compare Quotes from Different Companies
+Why You Should Compare Quotes from Multiple Companies

 This is one of the most important steps.
 While Medigap plans are standardized by letter—meaning every Plan G offers the same basic benefits—the prices can be very different from one insurance company to another.
 An insurer might charge more or less for the exact same Plan G based on how they set their prices.
 When you request quotes, you’ll see that premiums can vary based on your age, gender, and whether you use tobacco.
 For this reason, you should always compare quotes for the same plan letter from several different companies to make sure you aren’t overpaying for identical coverage.

-Get Help from a Licensed Professional
+When to Get Help from a Licensed Professional

 You don’t have to figure this all out on your own.
 A licensed insurance agent who specializes in Medicare can be an invaluable resource, especially when you feel overwhelmed by the options.
 They can walk you through your choices, explain the differences between pricing methods, and help you compare quotes from multiple carriers side-by-side.
 An independent agent isn’t tied to one single company, so they can provide objective advice tailored to your specific situation and budget.
 Best of all, their services are typically provided at no cost to you, as they are compensated by the insurance companies for helping you enroll.